tolomea/django-data-browser/README.md

 3. Run the Javascript dev server with `WDS_SOCKET_PORT=3000 PUBLIC_URL=data_browser npm start`.
    The `WDS_SOCKET_PORT` is so the proxied JS can find it's dev server.
    The `PUBLIC_URL` tells the JS dev server what path to serve from and should be the same as the URL you have mounted the Data Browser on in you urls file.

+To run the Python tests, in the top level of you git clone run `pip install -r requirements.txt` then `pytest`.

+There is also pre-commit config for lint etc to enable this run `pip install pre-commit && pre-commit install` then lint will run on `git commit`.
+The linting includes Black and isort autoformatting.

 To build the JS, move the files around appropriately and recreate the wheels run `build.sh`.